workadventure/workadventure/docs/map-building/tiled-editor/publish/wa-hosted.md

    There you can create a new token.
 (Don't forget to save it !)

 3. **Directory:**
-   You can also add a `directory name` if you want.
-It will be the folder where all your uploaded files will be stored in.
+   You also have to add a `directory name`, it will be the folder where all your uploaded files will be stored in.
-   If you leave this blank, there will be no directory.
+   If you want ot store your map in a specific directory, you can edit this in the .env file or if your don't put one, by default it will be your github name and github repository like this : `githubname-githubrepository`.
+The directory name appear in the URL of your map.
+This is done to avoid errors and push two maps with the same folder onto Workadventure servers.

 <!-- 4.
 Upload Mode :
    The upload mode is the way you want to host your map.
 If your following this tutorial it mean you want to be hosted so you need to enter 1 to choose this mode of storage.